-Provided that in case of a corporate partner that owns, directly or indirectly, 50% or more of the interest in the capital or the interest in the benefits of a partnership or a special partnership, cannot claim the deduction provided in this Section against the distributable income of such partnership.
-Also, such corporate partner cannot deduct from the distributable income from a partnership or special partnership the losses generated in the corporate partner operations during the current taxable year.
-Nevertheless the provision herein, the corporate partner will can claim the deduction described in Section 1033.02(e) of the Code against the distributable income of the partnership or special partnership.
+Provided that in case of a corporate owner that owns, directly or indirectly, 50% or more of the interest in the capital or the interest in the benefits of a pass-through entity, cannot claim the deduction provided in this Section against the distributable income of such entity.
+Also, such corporate owner cannot deduct from the distributable income from a pass-through entity the losses generated in the corporate owner operations during the current taxable year.
+Nevertheless the provision herein, the corporate owner can claim the deduction described in Section 1033.02(e) of the Code against the distributable income of the pass-through entity.
 For purpose of determine the interest percentage, will be used the regulations established on Section 1010.05 of the Code.
-Determine the net operating loss deduction from preceding year in case of corporation that have 50% or more of participation in partnerships and special partnerships using the worksheet provided in page 44 of the instructions.
+Determine the net operating loss deduction from the preceding year in case of corporations that have 50% or more of participation in pass-through entities using the worksheet provided in page 44 of the instructions.

-Line 6 - Dividends received from domestic corporations
+Line 8 - Dividends received from domestic corporations